Welcome to the gateway to the world

 6. Wander around the iconic St. Pauli district

-7. Try the lavender flavoured ice cream at Luicella's
+8. Try the lavender flavoured ice cream at Luicella's

-8. Have Dinner in the Schanzenhöfe Brewery District
+9. Have Dinner in the Schanzenhöfe Brewery District

-I have always had a soft spot for German breweries, so much so that to one of my German friend’s horror at how touristy I was being, I once spent Christmas day at Munich’s famous Hofbräuhaus.
+I have always had a soft spot for German breweries, so much so that to one of my German friends' horror at how touristy I was being, I once spent Christmas day at Munich's famous Hofbräuhaus.

-But in Hamburg you can avoid fellow tourists and go to a brewery with a hip twist in the city’s Schanzenhöfe Brewery District.
-We spent the perfect night enjoying local produce and beer at Altes Mädchen.
-If it’s a cold night you can snuggle inside by the fire, and if it’s warm, you can sit outside, surrounded by fairy lights and locals and drink craft beer until your heart is content.
+If it's a cold night you can snuggle inside by the fire, and if it's warm, you can sit outside, surrounded by fairy lights and locals and drink craft beer until your heart is content.
+It's right opposite Sternschanze S-Bahn, so very easy to find.

-9. Head to the famous Fish Market on Sunday morning
+10. Head to the famous Fish Market on Sunday morning

 Who wants to get up on holiday at 5am on a Sunday morning to go to a fish market?
 Not me, and to be honest, I didn't.
 After power walking from the S-Bahn, we barely made it to Hamburg's legendary fish market in time, arriving at what was essentially a massive, boisterous party five minutes before it officially closed at 9.30am.